liamblake/liamblake.github.io/_pages/experience.md

 ## Education

-- Master of Philosophy (Applied Mathematics), ongoing, [The University of Adelaide](https://www.adelaide.edu.au/), Australia. <br>
+- Master of Philosophy (Applied Mathematics), 2024, [The University of Adelaide](https://www.adelaide.edu.au/), Australia. <br>
-  **Dissertation title:** *Computable characterisations of uncertainty in dynamical systems*.
+  **Dissertation title:** *Computable Characterisations of Uncertainty in Differential Equations*.

 - Bachelor of Mathematical Sciences (Advanced), 2021, [The University of Adelaide](https://www.adelaide.edu.au/), Australia.

 ## Teaching
+In April of 2024, I undertook a three-week teaching visit to the Ocean University of China, in the lovely city of Qingdao.
+This opportunity was part of [Haide College](http://haide.ouc.edu.cn/hdenglish/ABOUTHAIDE/list.htm), a joint initiative between the University of Adelaide and the Ocean University of China.
+I was involved with the delivery of two courses:

+- Computational Bayesian Statistics, a fourth year course covering Bayesian modelling approaches with an emphasis on computational techniques.

+- Data Science, a third year course covering the mathematical formulation and implementation of modelling approaches in data science.

-During my MPhil at the University of Adelaide, I had the opportunity to work casually within the School of Computer and Mathematical Sciences as a tutor and marker for a range of undergraduate courses.
+During my time at the University of Adelaide, I had the opportunity to work casually within the School of Computer and Mathematical Sciences as a tutor and marker for a range of undergraduate courses.
 I have tutored the following courses:

 - [Fluid Mechanics III](https://www.adelaide.edu.au/course-outlines/001733/1/sem-1/): A third-year course covering fluid dynamics, including the derivation of physical laws and practical simulation methods.